Vaudrain/AllTheBeans/README.md

 - **DotNet Core** - I chose DotNet Core as it was mentioned in the brief, and I have been away from it for a few years so wanted a refresher.
 - **SQLite** - I chose SQLite as I wanted to use EF and a SQL database, but figured a full SQL server was probably overkill for this task.
+- **Hangfire** - I used Hangfire to schedule a daily cron job for choosing the bean of the day as it should be robust in deployment, functioning even if the application is slept due to no API requests.
 - ***TODO*** Tests necessary here?

 ---